DanRizzyRaza/software-eng-notes/micro-service.md

 # What is a micro-service architecture pattern

 It is an approach to software development where the project is composed of small independent services (managed by (typically small) independent teams) that communicate via APIs.
+This leads to software that develops, adapts, and scales quickly.

 <details>
-  <summary>What is an API</summary>
+  <summary>What is an API?</summary>

   ### Application programming interface